 - Debit cards (excl. prepaid versions)

-I’ve made two deposit with a UK bank transfer, but they are taking longer than I’d expect to credit (7 – 14 hours).
+I’ve made two deposits with a UK bank transfer, but they took longer than I’d expect to credit (7 – 14 hours).

-Buying cryptocurrency with a debit card is expensive, so I’d recommend you just stick with making UK bank transfers (more on that below).
+Buying cryptocurrency with a debit card is expensive.
+It’s much cheaper if you just stick with making UK bank transfers (more on that below).

 There are no limits on how much you can deposit or withdraw with a UK bank transfer.
 If it’s under $250,000, it’ll be sent via the Faster Payments Service (FPS).
 Over that point, it will be sent via CHAPS.